Top

 Sofia is the capital of Bulgaria, and its food, architecture, and culture are a fascinating blend of Western European, Soviet, and Middle Eastern influences.

 Spend your first two days exploring the city.
-I recommend starting with the Free Sofia Walking Tour to get oriented.
-Other must-do activities are touring the St. Alexander Nevski Cathedral (pictured above), stroll through the Borisova Gradina, a mineral bath in a hot spring spa, a pub crawl, and a Communist Tour.
+I recommend starting with a walking tour to get oriented.
+Other must-do activities are touring the St. Alexander Nevski Cathedral (pictured above), stroll through the Borisova Gradina, a mineral bath in a hot spring spa, and a pub crawl.

 Then spend your third day in Sofia on one of these day trips: